MaTriXy/blog/source/_posts/2014-01-29-getting-started-with-git.markdown

 ---
 layout: post
 title: "Getting Started with Git"
-date: 2013-09-25 14:33
+date: 2014-01-29 08:42
 comments: true
 categories:
-  - Android app
+  - Android
+  - Start to Finish
   - development
   - source control
   - git
-published: false
 ---

 {% note %}

 This is the second post in my Start to Finish series.
-You can check out my first post introducing the series and my tools <a href="/blog/2013/09/25/developing-an-android-app-start-to-finish/">here</a>.
+You can check out my first post introducing the series and my tools <a href="/blog/2014/01/20/developing-an-android-app-start-to-finish/">here</a>.

 {% endnote %}